ImperialCollegeLondon/virtual_ecosystem/docs/source/development/documentation/documentation.md

   above is rendered as HTML by that process.
 ```

+Also see the [section on using `doctests`](../contributing/code_testing.md) to include
+and validate simple usage examples in docstrings.

 ### Referencing

 Both the `docs/source` and docstrings uses the `sphinxcontrib-bibtex` package to support